DBEMakers/DBEMakers.github.io/_equipment/makerspace/makerspace.md

 ## Induction Timetable
 {: .mt-3 .mb-3}

 To book an induction listed below, please make an appointment through Siso.
-You can do so by clicking ther button below:
+You can do so by clicking the button below:

 [Make Booking](https://siso.curtin.edu.au/sodbe//){: .btn .btn-primary }